carbon-design-system/carbon-elements/docs/guides/ibm-plex.md

 #### CDN

 If hosting in a CDN, you will need to manually extract the files that you need and publish them to your CDN.
-For an example for how to structure these, you can view how Google Fonts does this in [`@carbon/type`](https://github.com/IBM/carbon-elements/blob/master/packages/type/scss/font-face/_sans.scss).
+For an example of how to structure these, you can view how Google Fonts does this in [`@carbon/type`](https://github.com/IBM/carbon-elements/blob/master/packages/type/scss/font-face/_sans.scss).

 ## FAQ